 The Real Deal

 Pronounced ‘ver-may’ and not to be confused with regular gold plating, vermeil is thickest level of gold bonding over silver.
 It's 2-3x thicker than standard plating.
 And because the base metal is sterling silver (as opposed to brass) it's great for sensitive skin and is not prone to tarnish.

-Always store your jewelry individually, preferably in your Lausanne soft lined box or the air-tight baggie found at the bottom of the box.
+Always store your jewelry individually, preferably in your Lausanne soft lined box or another jewelry box that closes.
 This will help to keep your piece from being scratched or tangled; as well as help maintain luster by keeping out excess air exposure and moisture.

 It's the inherent nature of all metals to naturally oxidize when exposed to moisture, air pollutants etc. So keeping things stored properly when not worn will make life easy and require less cleaning.

 Sterling silver will oxidize faster, (that's how you know it's legit) But it is also super easy to shine back up and remove.

 All jewelry is susceptible to damage from the effects of chemicals commonly found in perfume, hair products, cosmetics, cleaning products, and body lotions/oils.
 Number one tip - please avoid using hand sanitizer while wearing your rings!
 The alcohol in it especially can be really damaging to all precious metals, so take the little extra time to slip them off before applying and allow your hands to dry before putting them back on.

 Chlorine and salt water fall under the harmful over time category so please do remove your jewels before a swim.
 Soapy water when bathing or washing your hands can leave film behind that dulls everything so in order to keep things their absolute shiniest, the best practice is to remove them before washing up.